mtceballos/SIRENAdoc/SIRENAcommandline.rst

 .. option::  samplesUp=<samples>

+	Number of consecutive samples up for threshold trespassing (only used in calibration run and in production run with A1 detection mode)

+	Default: 3

+.. option::  samplesDown=<samples>

-	Consecutive samples that the signal must cross over the threshold to trigger a pulse detection (only used in calibration run)
+	Number of consecutive samples below the threshold to look for other pulse (only used in production run with A1 detection mode)

-	Default: 2
+	Default: 3

 .. option::  nSgms=<real>

 	Number of quiescent-signal standard deviations to establish the threshold through the kappa-clipping algorithm

 	Default: 5

 .. option::  LrsT=<secs>

-	Running sum (RS) length for the RS raw energy estimation, in seconds
+	Running sum (RS) length for the RS raw energy estimation, in seconds (only used in calibration run)

 	Default: 30E-6

 .. option::  LbT=<secs>

-	Baseline averaging length for the RS raw energy estimation, in seconds
+	Baseline averaging length for the RS raw energy estimation, in seconds (only used in calibration run)

 	Default: 1.E-3

 .. option::  monoenergy=<eV>

-	Monochromatic energy of the pulses in the input FITS file in eV (only for library creation)
+	Monochromatic energy of the pulses in the input FITS file in eV (only used in calibration run)

+.. option::  hduPRECALWN=<yes|no>

+	Add or not the PRECALWN HDU in the library file (only used in calibration run)

+	Default: *no*

+.. option::  hduPRCLOFWM=<yes|no>

+	Add or not the PRECLOFWM HDU in the library file (only used in calibration run)

+	Default: *no*

 .. option::  largeFilter=<samples>

-	Length of the longest fixed filter (only for library creation)
+	Length of the longest fixed filter (only used in calibration run)

-	Default: 8000

 .. option:: mode=<0|1>

 	Calibration run for library creation (0) or energy reconstruction run (1)

 	Default: 1

+.. option:: detectionMode=<AD | A1>

+	Adjusted Derivative (AD) or Alternative 1 (A1).
+Not used in library creation mode (:option:`mode` = 0)

+	Default: AD

 .. option::  NoiseFile=<str>